The Demographics of the Santa Clarita Valley

 CalArts is located in Valencia.

-, located in Newhall, is a Biblically-based liberal arts college.
+, located in Newhall, is a Biblically-based liberal arts university.

 Henry Mayo Newhall Memorial Hospital